 I love discovering unusual acronyms.
 For instance, there’s ‘Gentlemen Only, Ladies Forbidden’ aka GOLF.
 Or how about ‘WareHouse at River Front’, aka WHARF.

 Most apt for us is ‘Bring On Another Thousand’ – BOAT!

 Occasionally we’re contacted by a blog reader asking us how much it costs to live aboard a narrowboat.
 With the upsurge in the popularity of Inland Waterways stories and documentaries in the UK and abroad, people often ask “Is it cheap to live on a narrowboat?“

 Well having done so for over seven years (as well as two six-month trips in 2009 and 2010), whilst trying to budget sensibly, we feel we can give a reasonably good overview of some of the costs involved.
 In August 2020, we left the UK and flew to New Zealand to see Barry’s family and spend some time exploring the beauty of the country.
 We’d planned this trip for many years prior to COVID-19.
-However, it was meant to be for six-months.
-In March 2021 we have no plans of returning until the situation in the UK is more stable.
-I’m sure you can understand our reasons!
+However, it was meant to be for six months.
+We remained until early August, and then returned to Areandare in the UK.

 A Modest Income And/Or Savings Is Essential

 To fulfil our dream of living differently, we sold the home in Gisborne we’d bought together in 2008.
 The proceeds from this bought our narrowboat and helped support us for some years.
 The death of our respective parents and money inherited topped those up, and Sandra has her NHS pension invested in New Zealand.